Fomalhaut C: Discovery and observation

-Debris disc
+Debris disk

-In December 2013, a debris disc was discovered around this star.
-This is the second debris disc in the system, as a first one was discovered around Fomalhaut A. The debris disc was discovered with the Herschel Space Telescope, and with the telescope the debris disc's temperature has been estimated at 24 K. The distance from the star was originally thought to be around 10 AU, but since it is hypothesized that it is mainly small grains, which trap more heat, it may be further.
+In December 2013, a debris disk was discovered around this star.
+This is the second debris disk in the system, as a first one was discovered around Fomalhaut A. The debris disc was discovered with the Herschel Space Telescope, and with the telescope the debris disc's temperature has been estimated at 24 K. The distance from the star was originally thought to be around 10 AU, but since it is hypothesized that it is mainly small grains, which trap more heat, it may be further.
 However, if it were beyond 40 AU, it would have been already cataloged, which gives it a radius between 10 and 40 AU.

+The disk was directly detected by ALMA in 2021 and by JWST in 2024.

 Comets

-In part with the debris disc, there are also comets orbiting Fomalhaut C. The debris disc orbiting C is sometimes referred to as a comet belt, due to some very elliptical orbits.
-The disc around Fomalhaut A is also thought to have many comets, as it is also elliptical, along with Fomalhaut b (the planet, not to be confused with Fomalhaut B, the star).
+In addition to the debris disk, there are also comets orbiting Fomalhaut C. The debris disk orbiting C is sometimes referred to as a comet belt, due to some very elliptical orbits.
+The disk around Fomalhaut A is also thought to have many comets, as it is also elliptical.
 The Fomalhaut A belt is thought to possibly be due to a close encounter with either an undiscovered exoplanet, Fomalhaut B, or Fomalhaut C. With both A and C having comet belts, the absence of one around B is a mystery.
 Not only does the presence of comets make the belt more elliptical, it also makes it brighter which takes a part in its discovery.

-With Fomalhaut b being hidden in the comets, this leads to a hypothesis that C could have hidden exoplanets within its comets and asteroids.
-There is another theory that A & C have interacted which could have formed C's comet belt if the interaction involved A giving up comets and debris.
+It has been hypothesized that Fomalhaut C could have hidden exoplanets within its belt of comets and asteroids.
+It has also been hypothesized that A & C have interacted which could have formed C's comet belt if the interaction involved A giving up comets and debris.
 With Fomalhaut B not having any discs or belts around it, it could have been unaffected by the encounter between them.

 Orbit

 The orbit of Fomalhaut C around A is estimated to take 20 million years to complete.
 Due to the age of the three stars being 440 million years, and the distance of 2.5 light-years, this would mean that Fomalhaut C has only completed a full orbit around Fomalhaut A 22 times.
-The tidal radius of the Fomalhaut system is 6.2 ly, which makes Fomalhaut C well within it, which further proves the Fomalhaut system as trinary.
+The tidal radius of the Fomalhaut system is 6.2 ly, which makes Fomalhaut C well within it, which further proves the Fomalhaut system as a triple.